Accenture/openathon-2019-react/labs/lab-02/README.md

 The `react-dom` package provides DOM-specific methods that can be used at the top level of your app.
-The last line of code finds the `<div>` in your `ìndex.html` and then displays your App React component inside of it.
+The last line of code finds the `<div>` in your `index.html` and then displays your App React component inside of it.

 > Learn more about the [ReactDom
 > package](https://reactjs.org/docs/react-dom.html).

 Finally, save all the changes and check it in your browser.
-Run `npm start` if the proyect is not running currently.
+Run `npm start` if the project is not running currently.

 ## Composing Components